 Furthermore, they are lacking the diamond light performance images required to truly analyze the quality of a diamond.
 Make sure you read my article on diamond videos and images for more information on what diamond images you need, and which companies provide them.

-Don’t get ripped off by diamonds that are near Hearts and Arrows quality, for high performing diamonds with all the reports and images head to Whiteflash and consider their A Cut Above Diamonds, James Allen will also provide them on request for some of their diamonds.
+Don’t get ripped off by diamonds that are nowhere near Hearts and Arrows quality, for high performing diamonds with all the reports and images head to Whiteflash and consider their A Cut Above Diamonds, James Allen will also provide them on request for some of their diamonds.

 Unsurprisingly, a purchase from Helzberg Diamonds will set you back quite a fair amount.
 In particular, their engagement rings can carry a hefty price tag.